-Coastal litter in French Overseas Territories
+Shoreline litter in French overseas territories

 2023 - 2025

-This 3-year study, initiated in January 2023, aimed to:
+This 3-year study, launched in January 2023, aimed to:

 Coastal litter in Guadeloupe